7th September 2017 - 8th September 2017 (All Day)

 - inform and influence policy.

 The New Researchers Sessions (NRS) run alongside the main conference and are specifically tailored to those who are new to research or new to the voluntary sector.
-The deadline for abstract submissions for the NRS is 31st May.
-There is also an opportunity to be considered for the Campbell Adamson Memorial Prize.
 Visit our New Rearchers Sessions page for further details.